-Last, Figure 9 shows that there is a positive relation between the equity ratio of the offer and target innovativeness.
-Since the acquirers cannot always perfectly observe the target's true productivity under information asymmetry, they hedge the adverse selection risk by using equity in their offers.
+Last, Figure 9 shows a positive relation between the equity ratio of the offer and target innovativeness.
+Since acquirers cannot always perfectly observe the target's true productivity under information asymmetry, they hedge the adverse selection risk by using equity in their offers.
 Adverse selection risk increases with the target firm innovation, and this leads to an increased usage of equity as the targets become more innovative.